Short Term Listings

 NAATCO has repeatedly presented actors whose talents exceed our expectations for inexpensive off-off-Broadway stages, and this play is no exception.
 Indeed, the ten cast members bring extraordinary resources to this stage, and I wish time and space permitted me to discuss the abundant luxury in detail.
 I feel compelled to single out the Obie-winning Ching Valdes-Aran, who presents us with a Bernarda as hard as a rock and yet who shatters like a piece of delicate crystal.
 The other performance I mention specially is a surprise.
 Kati Kuroda's La Poncia is masterful; she forcefully commands our attention and engagingly entertains, coming close to stealing the show.

-Several years ago, CurtainUp reviewed another adaptation of Bernarda Alba, Migdalia Cruz's Another Part of the House (see link below).
+Several years ago, CurtainUp reviewed another adaptation of Bernarda Alba, Migdalia Cruz's Another Part of the House (review).
 That proved to be an unsatisfying experience that veered drastically from the beauty of Lorca's great play.
 NAATCO and Chay Yew have righted that ship, honoring this classical treasure with the stature it deserves.